Suraj-MachineTeacher/Suraj-Portfolio/index.md

 ---

 ### CareerVillage.org Prediction Model
-Developed a Prediction model to predict relevant questions to the professionals who are most likely to answer
+Developed a prediction model to predict relevant questions to the professionals who are most likely to answer

 <img src="images/dummy_thumbnail.jpg?raw=true"/>